Prince Friedrich Wilhelm of Lippe: House of Lippe

 On 30 December 1949 his father's first cousin Prince Armin succeeded his father, Leopold IV as head of the House of Lippe.
 On 22 March 1953, he renounced his position in favour of his older half-brother, Prince Leopold.
 This move proved controversial within the house and several princes started legal proceedings.
 Prince Leopold later in 1958 renounced the headship in favour of his older brother, Hereditary Prince Ernst.
 Later in that year the Hereditary Prince called a family council where it was agreed by the princes in attendance that the oldest prince living in Germany would be head of the house.
 Therefore, the position went to Prince Simon Casimir (1900–1980).

 His father changed his mind, believing all princes of the house, not just those living in Germany, should be considered.
 He ultimately assumed the headship of the house.
 His father died in 1990 and Friedrich Wilhelm continued the claim, despite his illegitimate birth.
-Prince Armin, who has said he did not think his decision in 1953 was irrevocable, also claims to be head of the house.
+Prince Armin, who has said he did not think his decision in 1953 was irrevocable, also claimed to be head of the house until his death in 2015, with his son Stephan, Prince of Lippe continuing his claim.